davidyack/CRMAutoNumber/README.md

 Try it without building the code...simply import ctccrm_AutoNumberSequence_1_0_0_0_managed into your CRM organization

+Remember to try things in a test organization (running with sharp objects can cause injury also FYI...)

-Setup to Auto Number Account
+Setup to Auto Number Account on the built-in Account Number field

-1) Import Auto Number Solution
+1) Import Auto Number Solution (make sure to refresh to pickup navigation change)

 2) Navigate to Settings -> Auto Number Sequences